An atomic boson sampler

 Although our atoms are fundamentally bosonic composite particles, they may not behave bosonically on the lattice.
 This is because the single-atom state space includes degrees of freedom (DOFs) other than just the location of the atom in the lattice.
-For example, the atom can be in different electronic states, or in different motional states in the direction that is normal to the lattice (recall that in-plane motional excitations lead to loss).
+For example, the atom can be in different electronic states, or in different motional states in the direction that is normal to the lattice.
 The single atom state space is thus a tensor product of the Hilbert spaces $\mathcal{H}_{V}$ (``visible'' DOFs) spanned by $\ket{i}$ (sites), and $\mathcal{H}_{H}$ (``hidden'' DOFs) spanned by $\ket{h}$ (labels).
 In our system, the overall unitary dynamics is non-interacting for the atoms, and the single atom Hamiltonian acts independently on the hidden and the visible DOFs, which means that it is of the form $H_{V}\otimes \mathbb{1}_H + \mathbb{1}_V \otimes H_{H}$ (where the subscripts indicate the subspace that each operator acts on, and $H$ is a Hamiltonian acting on the indicated subspace).
 Due to this independence, the hidden DOFs can affect the visible behavior of the atoms only by changing their effective particle statistics.
 For example, if we prepare some number of atoms in specific visible sites but each atom has a different hidden label, then the visible behavior of the atoms is that of perfectly distinguishable particles.
-Other types of visible particle statistics are also possible, including fermionic statistics if the multi-particle wavefunction is antisymmetric in the hidden DOFs~\cite{sansoni_two-particle_2012, matthews_observing_2013}.
-Our tests focus on determining limits on the deviation from bosonic behavior due to the hidden DOFs without characterizing the specific particle statistics exhibited in the visible behavior.
+Other types of visible particle statistics are also possible, including fermionic statistics if the multi-particle wavefunction is antisymmetric in the hidden DOFs~\cite{sansoni_two-particle_2012}.
+Our tests focus on determining limits on the deviation from bosonic behavior due to the hidden DOFs.
+We also characterize the specific particle statistics exhibited in the visible behavior in experiments with only two and three particles.
 Note that errors in the visible DOFs are unlikely due to our procedure for state preparation and postselection~(see Methods), which rules out certain exotic error models~\cite{tichy_stringent_2014}.